epictris/pool/README.md

 - [ ] share shot replays
 - [ ] live gamemode

+## Bugs
+- fast moving balls can phase through each other or the barriers

 ## Usage
 ### `npm run dev` or `npm start`